DaveCaulfield/liquid-boards/README.md

 - The bag total, delivery cost and Grand Total are also clear to see for the user.
 - A message is displayed to the user if they are under the 200 euro free delivery threshold.
 - The message informs the user how much more they need to spend to qualify for free delivery.
-- The product image is removed on mobile screens to give a better responive display to the user.
+- The product image is removed on mobile screens to give a better responsive display to the user.

 ### Checkout